tgrall/tgrall-old.github.io/source/_posts/2020-01-02-how-to-use-ssl-slash-tls-with-redis-enterprise.markdown

 As you can see the keystore is used to store the credentials associated with you client; it will be used later with the `-javax.net.ssl.keyStore` system property in the Java application.

-In addition to the keys tore, you also have to create a trustore, that is used to store other credential for example in our case the redis cluster certificate.
+In addition to the keys tore, you also have to create a trust store, that is used to store other credentials for example in our case the redis cluster certificate.

-Create a **trustore** file and add the Redis cluster certificate to it
+Create a **trust store** file and add the Redis cluster certificate to it

 ```
 keytool -genkey \